ManticoreGamesInc/platform-documentation/docs/editor/editor_windows.md

 ### Example

-link to examples, with at least one good example project
+Link to examples, with at least one good example project

-(This one includes viewports)